-4.1.1.1 Power Button
+4.1.3.1 Power Button

-The power button is the top-left button with the ON/OFF symbol on left side.
+The power button is marked with the ON/OFF symbol.
 It has multiple functions.
-Primarily it is used to switch the LX8000 system on and off.
+Primarily it is used to switch the LX9000 system on and off.

-4.1.2 Rotary Switches (Knobs)
+4.1.4 Rotary Switches (Knobs)

-The LX8000 has four rotary knobs.
+The LX9000 has four rotary knobs.
 Each has a single function with the exception of the zoom knob which has, in some cases, a function other than zoom.
 With the upper-left rotary knob the volume can be adjusted.
 The upper-right rotary switch is the mode selector (it changes the mode of the operation).
-At the lower-right is the up/down rotary switch which is used for selecting sub-pages, sub-menus and editing menus.
+At the lower-right is the up/down switch which is used for selecting sub-pages, sub-menus and editing menus.
 At the lower-left is the zoom knob which is multifunctional.
 While its main function is to change the zoom level within graphic mode, it can also be used if an error is made during editing; it is possible to move the cursor back by rotating this knob.
 However this can only be done if 'editing' is active which is shown by the cursor blinking.